intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/quantize_pytorch_inference_pot.md

 .. note::
     For POT, only **static** post-training quantization is supported.
 So ``calib_dataloader`` (for calibration data) is always required when ``accelerator='openvino'``.

-    For ``calib_dataloader``, batch size is not important as it intends to read 100 data.
+    For ``calib_dataloader``, batch size is not important as it intends to read 100 samples.
 And there could be no label in calibration data.

+    Please refer to `API documentation <../../PythonAPI/Nano/pytorch.html#bigdl.nano.pytorch.Trainer.quantize>`_ for more information on ``Trainer.quantize``.
 ```

 You could then do the normal inference steps with the quantized model: